Central Tennessee Area Health Education Center

 Interested in becoming an AHEC Scholar?

-Complete the AHEC Application, below, then submit as indicated.
-For additional information, please contact Natasha Yokley, AHEC Scholars Project Coordinator firstname.lastname@example.org.
+Complete the AHEC Application then submit as indicated.
+For additional information, please contact Rosalind Drummond, (615) 324.9669

-The TN AHEC is supported by the Health Resources and Services Administration (HRSA), Bureau of Health Workforce, the U.S. Department of Health and Human Services, under Grant No. U77HP03040.
-Any information, contents, and conclusions are those of the authors and should not be construed as the official position or policy, nor should any endorsement be inferred by HRSA, or the U.S. Governemnt.
+(The TN AHEC is supported by the Health Resources and Services Administration (HRSA), Bureau of Health Workforce, the U.S. Department of Health and Human Services, under Grant No. U77HP03040.
+Any information, contents, and conclusions are those of the authors and should not be construed as the official position or policy, nor should any endorsement be inferred by HRSA, or the U.S. Government.

 Download your letter of reference here.